sleepypioneer/lagreene-ceramics/terraform/README.md

-# Heroku & Terraform infrastructure
+# Heroku & Terraform infrastructure 🔩

 ## Setup

+### 1. Initilise the workspace

 After running `pipenv install` and `pipenv shell` `cd` into the `heroku_resources` directory and run `terraform init`.

+### 2. Create inital plan

-Next run the command below and when prompted enter the name for your app ie `lagreeneceramics`.
+Next run the command below and when prompted enter the name for your app ie `lagreene-ceramics`.

 ```sh
 terraform plan -out=current.tfplan